 It’s possible that you’ve paid the mortgage down over the years and you get a sale price below your original purchase amount but still large enough to give you cash after you pay off the mortgage.
 In that case, you have positive equity but take a loss on the home.

 In most cases, you’ll get a purchase price above what you originally paid, especially if you’ve owned the home for a while and choose a highly qualified listing agent.
 However, the amount of profit and the amount of equity are not the same.

 Keep Money in Your Pocket By Selling With Clever

 One of the biggest fees a seller faces is the commission.
 Sellers pay for both the listing agent and buyer’s agent, and the amount is usually 6% split between the two.

 If you want to sell your home and maximize the amount of cash you have left, you can’t afford a low-quality agent.
 You need a full-service experienced agent with professional marketing and strong negotiation skills to sell quickly and for top dollar.

 You might think that the only way to get full service is to pay full price.
 With a Clever Partner Agent, that’s not the case.
-When you work with a partner agent you get a full-service experience from a top-rated realtor in your market, but you pay a low, flat-fee of $3,000 or 1% if the home sells over $350,000.
+When you work with a partner agent you get a full-service experience from a top-rated realtor in your market, but you pay a low, flat-fee of 1.5% ($3,000 minimum).